GreptimeTeam/docs/docs/greptimecloud/integrations/sdk-libraries/java.md

-# gRPC
+# Java SDK

-Using GreptimeDB gRPC SDK to connect to GreptimeCloud.
-For more information about the SDK, see [how to install](https://docs.greptime.com/user-guide/clients/grpc), [write data](https://docs.greptime.com/user-guide/write-data/grpc) and [query data](https://docs.greptime.com/user-guide/query-data/grpc).
+The GreptimeDB Java SDK uses gRPC to communicate with the database.
+For more information on how to use the SDK, please refer to the [Java SDK documentation](https://docs.greptime.com/user-guide/clients/sdk-libraries/java).

 To connect to GreptimeCloud, using information below: